siriusctrl/UniPublic/CS/week8.md

   - Differentiated services
   - Flow label
     - Pseudo-virtual circuit identifier
-    - Help to use VC in IP, no need for extra overhead
+    - Help to use VC in IP, no need for extra overhead for router
   - Payload length
     - Bytes after the 40 byte header
   - Next header